seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 likes.
 'Tis a commodity will lose the gloss with
 lying; the longer kept, the less worth: off with 't
 while 'tis vendible; answer the time of request.
+Virginity, like an old courtier, wears her cap out
+of fashion: richly suited, but unsuitable: just
+like the brooch and the tooth-pick, which wear not
+now.
+Your date is better in your pie and your
+porridge than in your cheek; and your virginity,
+your old virginity, is like one of our French
+withered pears, it looks ill, it eats drily; marry,
+'tis a withered pear; it was formerly better;
-Virginity is a withered pear: will you anything with it?
+marry, yet 'tis a withered pear: will you anything with it?

 **HELENA**
 Not my virginity yet
 There shall your master have a thousand loves;
+A mother and a mistress and a friend,
+A phoenix, captain and an enemy,
+A guide, a goddess, and a sovereign,
+A counsellor, a traitress, and a dear;
 His humble ambition, proud humility,
 His jarring concord, and his discord dulcet,
 His faith, his sweet disaster; with a world